tentris/rdf4cpp/src/rdf4cpp/parser/FormatGuess.md

 N-Triples: `;` `,` `(` `)` `[` `]` `{` `}` and the bare keyword `a`
 (rdf:type shorthand).
 Strings and IRIs are skipped to avoid false matches.

-If markers are found, check for TriG-specific patterns (GRAPH keyword or `{` outside strings) and return Turtle or TriG at Low confidence.
+If markers are found, check for TriG-specific patterns (case-insensitive GRAPH keyword or `{` outside strings) and return Turtle or TriG at Low confidence.

 ## Encoding Assumptions